 Every stop has an official name.
 This features in DiDok.
 In the station list, the first part of the name is the official name in most cases.
 There are also exceptions.

-The following appears in the station list:
+The following appears in the data:

 The official name is displayed at the Station.

 The reason for this is that there are two names (BEZEICHNUNG_35 and Address)